 You must wear safety gloves which are made of either neoprene or rubber.
 Even the gloves made of PVC and butyl rubber could be used.
 The sneakers should be worn of the same fabric so that if the chemicals are spilled, then your skin could be protected.
 You must ensure that your pants cover the sneakers so that no part of the body is exposed to muriatic Acid.

 Look For An Area Which Is Ventilated

-When you are disposing of the muriatic acid, you should be in a room or an area which has plenty of ventilation.
-This will prevent the fumes from, and it will also reduce the levels of toxins which are inhaled by you.
+When you are disposing of the muriatic acid, you should be in a room or an area that has plenty of ventilation.
+This will prevent the fumes from, and it will also reduce the levels of toxins that are inhaled by you.

 Stay Away From Pets And Children

 The skin of pets and young children is sensitive, and they might get haphazardly injured if they come in contact with Muriatic Acid.
 If the hydrochloric Acid is ingested accidentally, then it might cause immediate death, and if it comes in contact with eyes, then it might lead to blindness.
 One must never leave the muriatic Acid at any place which is easy to reach for pets and children.

 Muriatic Acid is not flammable, but when it reacts with metals or heat, it produces hydrogen gas which is inflammable and quite dangerous.
 During the time of the fire, it even emits toxic substances.